konstructio/kubefirst/docs/kubefirst/github/github-repositories.md

 # GitHub Repositories

-When you install the github version of kubefirst a couple of new repositories will be added to your github organization.
+When you install the GitHub version of Kubefirst a couple of new repositories will be added to your GitHub organization.

 ![](../../img/todo.jpeg)